 As I floated on one of the magical rides I wondered, what am I not doing well because I think others won’t see or care?

 Sometimes I do things half way just to get them done because when there are check marks on my to-do list I feel good.
 Knowing they’re necessary, I rush through the mundane chores with little joy, on a quest to be dubbed productive.
 I begrudge the cooking, cleaning, and organizing because I don’t think it matters to others… at least not to those outside of my home.

 Many times, I forfeit opportunities to live creatively behind closed doors.
 I wait for work or a school committee to go the extra mile.

 After reading Notes From a Blue Bike, The Art of Living Intentionally in a Chaotic World by Tsh Oxenreider I began to rethink the way I do life.
 I want to do the simple things in life well.
 I want to invest in the people in my life and create margin for relationships.
 I want to be FAITHFUL in the little things.

 What if cleaning up after dinner was not just another chore but extra time for our family to finish our dinner conversation?

-What if I didn’t shoo my kid’s friends away because it is time to make dinner?
-We could hand them an apron, invite them to help, and offer to feed them.
+What if I didn’t send my kid’s friends home because it is time to make dinner?
+I could hand them an apron, invite them to help, and offer to feed them.